kuniyal08/Detection-Engineering-Home-Lab-with-Elastic-SIEM/README.md

 Challenges and Lessons Learned

-Log Parsing Limitations: Initial attempts to use File Integrity Monitoring (FIM) for cron persistence detection encountered incomplete field mapping.
-This highlighted the importance of understanding raw log formats and being prepared to pivot detection strategies—a valuable real-world SOC skill.

 Data View Configuration: Ensuring the correct data view (logs-*) was selected in Kibana Discover was critical for viewing ingested logs.